 We publish all received postcards on our company website.

+The aggregate root functionality is heavily inspired by Frank De Jonge's excellent EventSauce package.
 A big thank you to Dries Vints for giving lots of valuable feedback while we were developing the package.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects on our website.

 Does your business depend on our contributions?
 Reach out and support us on Patreon.
 All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.